 At the University of Wisconsin-Madison, I teach several courses that cover aspects of South Asian legal history.
 All are undergraduate courses in the UW Legal Studies program, an interdisciplinary major that combines law, the social sciences and humanities.
+These courses are cross-listed with History.
 I also teach Contracts I to first-year law students at the UW Law School.

 - Law and Colonialism (spring 2013)

 - Lawyers & Judges in the British Empire (spring 2008)

 For information on Legal Studies programs across the US, visit the Consortium of Undergraduate Law & Justice Programs’ website.
 See also the CULJP’s online collection of syllabi here.